bgoonz/docs-collection/github/codespaces/codespaces-reference/disaster-recovery-for-codespaces.md

 ---
 title: Disaster recovery for Codespaces
-intro: 'This article describes guidance for a disaster recovery scenario, when a whole region experiences an outage due to major natural disaster or widespread service interruption.'
+intro: "This article describes guidance for a disaster recovery scenario, when a whole region experiences an outage due to major natural disaster or widespread service interruption."
 versions:
-  free-pro-team: '*'
+  free-pro-team: "*"
 topics:
   - Codespaces
 ---